QI: Welsh word for "blue"

 The error that has attracted the most complaints to date was made in Series B, when it was claimed that the Welsh language has no word for blue.
-In fact it is glas.
+In fact, the word is glas.
 The error was explained on the "Banter" section of the Series B DVD as a mistake on the part of John Lloyd himself (the show's producer).